- Identify important audience considerations when preparing a presentation

 You may consider using PowerPoint for your presentation, and that’s perfectly fine.
 PowerPoint can be a very effective tool with the right organization, layout, and design.
-Below is a list of five common pitfalls that you can and should avoid, and doing so will go a long way toward making your PowerPoint presentation successful:
+Avoiding these five common pitfalls will go a long way toward making your PowerPoint presentation successful:

 - Choosing a font that is too small.
 The person in the very back of the room should be able to see the same thing as the person in the front of the room.